arc3x/xTherm/README.md

 Option 2: Run directly from XCode 8

-Option 3 (recommended): Build in XCode 8 and run the executable file
+Option 3: Build in XCode 8 and run the executable file
   - Once open in XCode 8, open the Product menu item and select Build.
   - The default location for the built application is ~/Library/Developer/XCode/DerivedData/